-SPT has adopted the CIPFA Treasury Management Code of Practice (2017) and fully complies with its requirements.
+SPT has adopted the CIPFA Code of Practice on Treasury Management (the "Code of Practice") and fully complies with its requirements.

-The primary requirements of the Code are as follows:
+The primary requirements of the Code of Practice are as follows:

 - Creation and maintenance of a Treasury Management Policy Statement which sets out the policies and objectives of SPT's treasury management activities. - Creation and maintenance of Treasury Management Practices which set out the manner in which SPT will seek to achieve those policies and objectives. - Receipt by the Partnership of an annual strategy report for the year ahead, a mid-year progress report and an annual review report of the previous year. - Delegation by SPT of responsibilities for implementing and monitoring treasury management policies and practices and for the execution and administration of treasury management decisions.